iterative/dvc.org/content/docs/command-reference/exp/run.md

 > ⚠️ Note that only tracked code and data will be included in `--queue/temp`
 > experiments.
 To include untracked files or directories, stage them with
 > `git add (-N)` first (before `dvc exp run`).
 Feel free to `git reset` them
 > afterwards.
-Git-ignored files/dirs are explicitly excluded from the runs
+Git-ignored files/dirs are explicitly excluded from runs outside
-> outside the workspace.
+> the workspace.

 Adding `-j` (`--jobs`), experiment queues can be run in parallel for better performance (creates a tmp dir for each job).